 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Function of Pharmacy Techs
+The Role of a Pharmacy Technician

-- Dispense prescription medications under pharmacist guidance
+- Prepare prescription drugs under pharmacist guidance

-Pharmacy Technician Degrees
+Pharmacy Tech Certificates and Degrees

-Pharmacist Technician Certifications
+Pharmacist Technician Certifications Offered

 - National Healthcareer Association (NHA)

 The NHA requires that the applicant be 18 years or older, be a high school graduate, has finished a training program, and has one or more years of work experience.
 The PTCB only requires that the applicant has graduated high school and passes their examination.
 Recertification is called for every 2 years by both programs, which may be fulfilled by performing 20 hours of continuing education.